 During 2017 Hope recognized gross realized gains and gross realized losses of approximately \$2,000 and \$10,000, respectively, resulting from the sale of mortgage-backed securities.
-During 2016 Hope recognized gross realized gains and gross realized losses of approximately \$0 and \$38,000, respectively, resulting from prepayments of mortgage-backed securities.
-Proceeds the from sale of investment securities approximated \$3,044,000 and \$0 during 2017 and 2016, respectively.
+Proceeds from the sale of investment securities approximated \$3,044,000 during 2017.
+There were no realized gains or losses recognized during 2018.